 Thank you to all the trial participants, their families, study site personnel, and investigators

-- Funding for this study was provided by BioMarin Pharmaceutical Inc. - Medical writing and editorial support were funded by BioMarin Pharmaceutical Inc.
+- Funding for this study was provided by BioMarin Pharmaceutical Inc. - Medical writing and editorial support were provided by Tony Sallese, PhD, of AlphaBioCom, LLC, and funded by BioMarin Pharmaceutical Inc.